discordextremelist/i18n/bot/tags/pl-PL/faq.md

 **Q: Czy szukacie nowych moderatorów?** A: Aktualnie nie, ale kiedy będziemy szukać to napewno ogłosimy to w kanale <#568590840130175007>.

-**Q: Can I become a moderator?** A: Simple answer - no. Why?
+**Q: Czy mogę zostać moderatorem?** A: Prosta odpowiedź - nie.
+Dlaczego?
 Because applications are closed.

 **Q: What are the approval times?** A: Current approval time is <5 days.